 So how do you do it?
 We’ll show you!

-How to import your web data into Safari
+How to import bookmarks to Safari plus other web data

 To import your data from another web browser into Safari on your Mac, you’ll need to still have the old web browser installed with all of its information at your disposal.
 If you uninstalled the web browser, this won’t work, so keep that in mind.